How to Farm Hop This Weekend on a Langley Farm Tour!

 Most of you likely live closer to fresh, organic, local farm-produced goodies than you realize.
 A quick Google search should reveal the stands closest to you, and you’ll now have a recurring adventure for the kiddos.
 And as an added bonus, you’ll ensure your family is eating nothing but the freshest fruits and veggies too – a win, win!

-Why Your Family Needs the Farm
+Why Your Family Needs a Langley Farm Tour

 Kids eating u pick berries from a Langley farm tour